 Since I was visiting several cities on my trip, I had several flights, including two overnight ones.
 Given the current state of legroom on most planes, I wasn’t exactly sure how I would be able to manage with my leg brace.
 I had booked window seats in economy because I usually like to sleep as much as possible without being asked to get up for my neighbors.

 My friend, Artee, suggested I call the airline.
+(Get the airline accessiblity desk info here.)
 It was only a few days before my flight when I called United.
 The agent I spoke to was so helpful.
 He upgraded me to Economy Plus without any additional charge for all my flights.
 He also upgraded my husband who was flying under a different reservation, without any hesitation.
 Lastly, he ordered wheelchairs to get me to and from each gate since I was traveling through some large airports.

 I had some flights with another airline and my call to ask for assistance did not go as smoothly.
 I explained that I had a leg brace that required my leg to stay straight and asked if it would be possible to get more legroom.
 The agent then told me that it would cost $18 per person for the short flight from Houston to Dallas.
 I explained that United upgraded me on international flights for free and told her I was surprised they weren’t able to do the same.
 Then she told me that just because I have a brace doesn’t mean I am disabled, it’s not like I have my “knee fused together.”